russsiq/laravel-docs-ru/docs/notifications.md

     }

 <a name="todatabase-vs-toarray"></a>
-#### `toDatabase` Vs. `toArray`
+#### Методы `toDatabase` и `toArray`

 The `toArray` method is also used by the `broadcast` channel to determine which data to broadcast to your JavaScript powered frontend.
 If you would like to have two different array representations for the `database` and `broadcast` channels, you should define a `toDatabase` method instead of a `toArray` method.

 <a name="accessing-the-notifications"></a>
-### Accessing The Notifications
+### Доступ к уведомлениям

 Once notifications are stored in the database, you need a convenient way to access them from your notifiable entities.
-The `Illuminate\Notifications\Notifiable` trait, which is included on Laravel's default `App\Models\User` model, includes a `notifications` [Eloquent relationship](/docs/{{version}}/eloquent-relationships) that returns the notifications for the entity.
+The `Illuminate\Notifications\Notifiable` trait, which is included on Laravel's default `App\Models\User` model, includes a `notifications` [Eloquent relationship](eloquent-relationships.md) that returns the notifications for the entity.
 To fetch notifications, you may access this method like any other Eloquent relationship.
 By default, notifications will be sorted by the `created_at` timestamp with the most recent notifications at the beginning of the collection:

     $user = App\Models\User::find(1);